maxtremblay/pauli/README.md

 # pauli

-A library to define quantum Pauli operator
+A toolbox for quantum Pauli operator.

+It is still a (really) small project, but I was tired of always rewriting that bunch of codes.

+For now, only single qubit Pauli operator are implemented.